-All parents want their children to be confident, but how can parents make this happen?
-In this fun, skills-based talk, Prof Cartwright-Hatton will share what we know about anxiety and confidence in children.
+We all want our children to be confident, but how can we make this happen?
+In this fun, skills-based talk, Professor Cartwright-Hatton will share what she knows about anxiety and confidence in children.
 She will introduce parenting techniques that we know are useful for raising brave, resilient children.
-She will help parents to think about how their own fears and anxieties impact on their parenting in ways that can interfere.
-The talk is intended for any parent who is interested in raising a happy, confident child and might also be useful for parents whose children have some anxiety difficulties.
-However, it should not be viewed as a substitute for accessing appropriate clinical support for children who have more major anxiety problems.
+Prof. Cartwright-Hatton will help parents to think about how their own fears and anxieties impact on their parenting in ways that can interfere.
+The talk is intended for any parent who is interested in tips on raising a confident child and would also be useful for parents whose children have some everyday anxiety issues.
+However, it should not be viewed as a substitute for accessing appropriate clinical support for children who have significant anxiety problems.

 Who is this event for?

 This talk is most suitable for parents of children of aged 2-12 years.
-Strategies presented can also be used for teenagers.
+Strategies presented could also be used for teenagers.
 It will cover the same material as Prof. Cartwright-Hatton’s talk on Anxiety in March 2018.

 What parents will gain from the event

 - An overview of what normal anxiety is and what is not

 - Strategies for helping your child tackle their fears and worries

 - Touch on the various ways that anxiety might manifest in children

 Prof. Sam Cartwright-Hatton began her career with a D.Phil (PhD) in the Department of Psychiatry at Oxford, under the supervision of Adrian Wells.
 The subject of this thesis was a MetaCognitive model of Generalised Anxiety Disorder in Adults.

 Prof Cartwright-Hatton developed an interest in the area of anxiety in childhood and joined the Manchester clinical course as academic tutor, while working half-time as a clinical psychologist in the Manchester Children’s Trust.